NeelKanwal/ImageClassification_for_MNIST/README.md

 Image Processing Toolbox
 Sufficient Ram for deeper layers.

+# Dataset
+Load the DigitDataset made of 28 × 28 pixels digit images.

 Simply open file.m and run it.
 It will load dataset from repository.